mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

 ```

 The first part of that code makes a curve.
-The second part of that code generaetes 250 points
+The second part of that code generates 250 points
 from the curve and then creates an object to display
 the lines made by connecting those 250 points.

-Running [the example](../threejs-load-gltf-car-path.html) I didn't see the curve.
-To make it
+Running [the example](../threejs-load-gltf-car-path.html) I didn't see
-visible made it ignore the depth test and render last
+the curve.
+To make it visible I made it ignore the depth test and
+render last

 ```js
     curveObject = new THREE.Line(geometry, material);